 My three top tips for anyone interested in starting a carnivore diet are to first stock up on fatty cuts of meat, second, prioritize red meat over everything else, and third eat to satiety.

 Fatty cuts like ribeye and T-bone are top-notch but also top dollar.
 Look for budget-friendly options like 75% lean ground beef, brisket with the fat cap, and short ribs that have a good amount of fat but don’t break the bank.
 Fatty cuts will satiate and provide reliable energy throughout the day better than leaner choices.
+Another delicacy cut from the butt of the cow, directly above a fat cap is picanha.

 Whenever possible, choose red meat from ruminant animals like beef, bison, lamb, mutton, etc. over chicken, poultry, and pork.
 These animals have a superior nutritional profile with more quality fat, and, for most people, tend to be better digested.